Dictionary: Letter C

 - After breakfast I checked out of the hotel.

-Check out [Check something out].- When you check something out, you check that something is correct or it's what you want.
+2 [check something out] Check that something is correct or it's what you want.

 - You've got to check the facts out before you start torturing yourself.